LLM-Guided Search for Deletion-Correcting Codes: Introduction

 \section{Introduction}

+Large language models (LLMs) are increasingly used for scientific discovery and problem solving, in particular for mathematical and algorithmic problems~\citep{fawzi2022discovering, mankowitz2023faster, guo2025deepseek}.
+An important class of methods for discovering new algorithms and mathematics is LLM-guided evolutionary search~\citep{romera2024mathematical, novikov2025alphaevolve, lange2025shinkaevolve, yu2025autonomous, assumpccao2025codeevolve}. \citet{romera2024mathematical} demonstrate that LLM-guided evolutionary search can discover new algorithmic solutions for problems that are difficult to solve but easy to evaluate.
+Their method, FunSearch (Function Space Search), represents combinatorial problems as Python code and searches for algorithmic solutions, improving on the best-known results for the cap set and online bin-packing problems.

+In this paper, we adapt FunSearch to find new error-correcting codes at short code lengths and study FunSearch variants to see which design choices enable solving algorithmic problems effectively.

-Error-correcting codes enable reliable communication and data recovery from storage media (such as HDDs and SSDs), even in the presence of errors and defects.
+Error-correcting codes enable reliable communication and data recovery from storage media, even in the presence of errors and defects.
 In a typical coding scheme, an encoder maps information to a codeword, which is corrupted by errors during transmission, and a decoder attempts to recover the original message.
-While substitution and erasure errors are well understood with optimal encoding and decoding algorithms approaching known theoretical limits, deletion errors are significantly more challenging.
-Deletion errors shift subsequent symbols, disrupting the memoryless property typically assumed in coding theory.
+While substitutions and erasures are well understood, deletions are significantly more challenging.
+Deletions shift subsequent symbols, disrupting the memoryless property typically assumed in coding theory.

-Correcting deletion errors is of theoretical and practical interest.
-In theoretical computer science, problems related to deletions include determining whether the edit distance between two strings can be computed in strongly sub-quadratic time \citep{backurs_edit_2015}.
-Deletion errors are practically relevant in cryptography \citep{bartusek_cryptography_2023}, multiple sequence alignment in computational biology \citep{carrillo_multiple_1988}, document exchange \citep{cheng_deterministic_2018}, traditional storage technologies such as racetrack memories \citep{parkin_magnetic_2008, blasing_magnetic_2020} and bit-patterned magnetic recording \citep{albrecht_bit-patterned_2015}, as well as emerging technologies such as DNA data storage \citep{lgimpel_challenges_2024}.